lejund576/blog-stphnbkr/content/blog/general/2024/01/22_wu_ccie_ent_03.md

 + Cisco U - Catalyst SD-WAN Upgrade
 + Cisco U - SD-WAN Operation and Deployment
-+ CCIE Routing and Switching v5.0 Official Cert Guide, Volume 1
++ Cisco Press - CCIE Routing and Switching v5.0 Official Cert Guide, Volume 1

 The Cisco U SD-WAN Operation and Deployment course was part of Cisco's RevUp to Recert series, allowing me to earn an additional 12 continuing education credits for free.
 There were five assisted labs; each one took approximately an hour to spin up and was running newer software than what I have in EVE-NG.
 The new GUI is cleaner and very similar to DNAC, ISE and Firepower (sorry, Secure Firewall) - which I like.